EngBaz/Interactive-PDF-Chatbot/README.md

 3. Obtain the API key from OpenAI

-4. Run the application using Streamlit
-    ```console
-    $ streamlit run app.py
-    ```
-5. Note that the project is built using OpenAI GPT4.
+4. Note that the project is built using OpenAI GPT4.
 Thus, it is necessary to have an OpenAI API.
 Otherwise, for the use of open-source LLMs on huggingface, import yourr model using the steps below.
     ```console

     $ pip install langchain huggingface_hub